munkialbright/poketimes/README.md

 # Getting Started with Poketimes

 To run this project, make sure you have >= nodejs version 11 and npm version 6 installed in your computer.
-Once you've cloned this project using the below code in CLI `git clone`, you then proceed to run the following code in the project root directory `npm install`
+Once you've cloned this project using the below code in CLI `git clone https://github.com/munkialbright/poketimes.git`, you then proceed to run the following code in the project root directory `npm install`.

 ## Available Scripts